luizsoliveira/bgp_research_tools/docs/cli.md

-The Command Line Interface (CLI) provided in this repository offer the following modules:
+The Command Line Interface (CLI) provided in this repository offers the following modules:

 Dataset creation
 * Data Download